 Here it is:

 As Einstein proposed it:

 As it would be if Einstein was right:

 It is obvious that if we add an event as a result of the simultaneous events, it will be missing in the second frame of reference where the simultaneity is missing.
-Note that on this event can be held the whole structure of the system, and since the event is missing in the second frame of reference, we need magic for the system to be present in that frame of reference, or to assume multiple realities.
+Note that on this event can be held the whole structure of the system, and since the event is missing in the second frame of reference, we need magic for the system to be present in that frame of reference, or we have to assume multiple realities.

 And here is why length contraction wouldn’t work